 Scanning the hardcover bestseller lists nationally, the titles most often appearing are from 'brand name' genre authors; there are a few exceptions when a more literary novel breaks through, but those instances are so few and far between.
 One only needs to take a trip to The Strand, Buck-A-Book, or Half-Price to look at the mountains of hardcovers discounted to rock-bottom prices to see that it might be an untenable business model to perpetuate.

 That's my two cents, looking forward to what others have to say.* * * * *Dave Weich is Director of Marketing and Development for Powell's BooksQ: From a bookselling point of view, does the tradition of hardcover-first/premium-priced publishing model serve the literary fiction marketplace well?
 Are you seeing significant movement towards trade paper original, or significant experimentation with book pricing, or other signs of paradigm change?
 Are there factors that play into book pricing that the reading public does not generally understand?Dave:

 Until I worked at Powell's, I never bought hardcovers.
 Why bother, when there were always more new paperbacks coming out than I could read?
 I was young and perpetually short of cash, and I didn't particularly worry about reading DeLillo's latest when I hadn't yet read most of his backlist.
 (Not that I knew it was called backlist at the time.)

 re.
 Most people, I bet, would buy approximately the same number of books and repurpose the extra cash.
 Meanwhile, the people who already buy paperbacks wouldn't buy more books; they'd just on occasion buy different, newer ones.
 Also, the hardcover-first paradigm gives each title two chances to find an audience.
 There's a reason why book covers change for paperback editions; the hardcover launch effectively amounts to field-tested market research.
 And many publishers are taking advantage of the lag between editions to include bonus material in the paperback.

 The flaw in this argument is that some people skip the hardcover because it's too expensive, and then once the paperback comes out (a whole year later), the buzz over it is gone; the media is by then praising some new title people can't afford.
 Because, yes, trade originals do

 On the other hand, sometimes a hardcover can help create word of mouth for the paperback.
 I'm betting that The God of Animals

 Anyway, I happened to come across this quote

 "The world of publishing is changing in very major ways," says Davidar [the publisher of Penguin Group (Canada)].
 "It isn't the same place that it was 20 years ago.
 Readers aren't necessarily willing to wait anymore.
 Increasingly, you have one big hit, people go out and buy the hardcover, and because of deep discounting and used books, readers won't wait for the paperback.
 [This will make] the model of the classic trade publishing house outdated."

-We've now heard from six individuals who know the book business extremely well, but we're far from a consensus.
+I don't necessarily agree with his pronouncement, but it does raise another issue, which is that the industry varies significantly (in terms of price points, competition, and available formats) from country to country.* * * * *We've now heard from six individuals who know the book business extremely well, but we're far from a consensus.
 We've also got several more important perspectives to add to the conversation in coming days and weeks!
 We're just getting started here, but don't hesitate to contribute your own thoughts on these questions as the discussion progresses.